geexmmo/mikrotik-ctrl/README.md

 # Basic usage
 ###### Executing script
 Set executable bit on **mikrotik-crtl.sh** with `chmod +x mikrotik-crtl.sh` and run it with `sh mikrotik-crtl.sh` or `./mikrotik-crtl.sh` </br>
-Script will ask you for login credentials and IP address of device you wish to manage and deploy RSA keys to device </br>
+Script will ask you for login credentials and IP address of device you wish to manage and deploy RSA keys</br>

-You can specify IP address or populate ip.txt with ip addresses that will be used</br>
+You can specify IP address or populate ip.txt file with ip addresses that will be used</br>

-On devices - sepatate user will be created, this user will be named as login you specified while running script with addition of `_ssh` to his name</br>
+On devices - sepatate user will be created, this user will be named as login you specified while running script with addition of `_ssh` to user name</br>

-Later you can use ssh passwordless login using your ~/.ssh/id_rsa key with this username. ex: `admin`**_ssh**`@10.10.10.10`
+Later you can use ssh passwordless login using your ~/.ssh/id_rsa key with this user name. ex: `admin`**_ssh**`@10.10.10.10`

 ###### payload.txt file
 **payload.txt** contains list of commands that will be executed on selected host or group of hosts from **ip.txt**